ABOUT MY RESEARCH

 Elma Riza is a multidisciplinary Franco-Tunisian artist.
 Based in Berlin since 2007, she graduated from the Higher School of Fine Arts (KHB) in Berlin in 2012 and regularly presents her work at exhibitions and festivals.

-Her research deals with various practices and touches on ecology, feminism, anthropology and poetry.
-This is minimalist poetry, in which the line is both a starting point and a common thread, as much for its graphic potential as for its symbolic and semantic dimension.
+The line was a starting point, as much for its graphic potential as for its symbolic and semantic dimension.
 Inspired by the book ‘A Brief History of Lines’ by the anthropologist Tim Ingold, her research into the line explores the body’s relationship with architecture and our perception of space, leading her to create installations, performances and videos that explore the question of the boundary and its porosity.
 “This boundary defines our spaces and our relationship with others, between the familiar and the foreign, between the real and the imaginary.
-The boundary is not the point at which something stops, but rather, as the Greeks observed, the point at which something begins to be (its essence begins…). “_ Anne Marie Charbonneaux et Nobert Hillaire, “œuvre et lieu” 2002
+The boundary is not the point at which something stops, but rather, as the Greeks observed, the point at which something begins to be (its essence begins…). “ (Anne Marie Charbonneaux et Nobert Hillaire, “œuvre et lieu” 2002).
+From there, she also explores the relationship between individuals and their environment, which leads her to examine the concept of landscape: the urban landscape, the ‘natural’ landscape, and even our inner landscapes.

-Its practice of instant composition and experimentation is at the heart of her working method.
-She often uses scores or game rules, limiting herself to one or two materials per project.
-This has been the catalyst for her collaborations with other artists, visual artists, musicians and dancer-performers.
-This transdisciplinary approach also leads her to propose workshops and participatory projects on topics that are close to her heart.
+In her artistic practice, she places a strong emphasis on improvisation and ‘instant composition’.
+She first became acquainted with this method through dance improvisation and has adapted it for her visual art practices.
+She often uses scores or sets of rules, limiting herself to one or two materials per project.
+This was the catalyst for her collaborations with other artists, visual artists, musicians and dancers/performers.
+This transdisciplinary approach also leads her to offer workshops and participatory projects on topics close to her heart.
+In her workshops, she emphasises experience and experimentation, offering both collective and individual formats.

 Video Portrait © LayLay_IMAGES production, 2020